otaviof/vault-intro/README.md

 ### AppRole

 Vault also ships with AppRole authentication.
-The objective of this method is to identify machines or applications individually, therefore you issue a pair of identifiers that in combination, can issue a token, which is bounded to the policy and expiration period directives configured for that specific `approle` application.
+The objective of this method is to identify machines or applications individually, therefore you need a pair of identifiers that in combination, can issue a token, which is bounded to the policy and expiration period directives configured for that specific `approle` application.